-People can wake up with a stuffy nose for various reasons.
-For example, the common cold, allergies, and pregnancy can all cause a person to wake up with a stuffy nose.
+People can wake up with a stuffy nose for various reasons, such as the common cold, allergies, and pregnancy.
 Using certain medications can also cause a stuffy nose.

 Depending on the cause, healthcare professionals may recommend different treatments for this complaint.
 They may sometimes refer to a stuffy nose as nasal congestion.